mcv-m6-video/mcv-m6-2021-team3/Week1/README.md

 ### Task 4: Visual representation optical flow

-Optical Flow and be visualized in several different ways.
+Optical Flow can be visualized in several different ways.

 #### Quiver